-More than $1.2 billion in cryptocurrency was stolen so far in the first quarter of 2022.
-So if you've been scammed, hacked or otherwise lost crypto... you're not the only one.
+More than $1.2 billion in cryptocurrency was stolen so far in the first quarter of 2022, and a number of exchanges including FTX, Voyager & Celsius have halted transactions due to liquidity issues in the current market conditions.
+So if you've been scammed, hacked, had your assets frozen or otherwise lost crypto... you're not the only one.
 Unfortunately, there's not often much you can do to recoup your losses in these instances... but from a tax perspective, there might be a small silver lining as HMRC may let you claim a capital loss - if you meet some specific requirements.
 Learn everything you need to now in our HMRC lost crypto guide.

 HMRC has clear guidance on lost and stolen crypto.

 Lost crypto is not considered a disposal for Capital Gains Tax purposes as the asset still exists, even if the private key is lost.
 So if you've lost your private key - you can't claim this as a capital loss.
 However, if you can prove there is no chance of you recovering your private key and gaining access to your asset again - you can make a negligible value claim.
 If this claim is successful, you would later be able to claim your lost crypto as a capital loss.

 Similarly, for stolen crypto - HMRC doesn't view theft as a disposal so you can't claim stolen crypto as a capital loss.
 There are a couple of very specific exceptions to this rule.
 For example, if you've bought crypto off an exchange but don't actually receive your asset, this could be considered a scam and you could make a negligible value claim and later claim a capital loss.

 If you're successful with a negligible value claim, HMRC will treat the tokens as being disposed of and immediately re-acquired at an amount stated in your negligible value claim.